MRU-F2025-COMP3504/mru-exchange/README.md

 ```

 This script is automatically executed on deployment via the [CI/CD](https://github.com/MRU-F2025-COMP3504/mru-exchange/blob/main/.github/workflows/cicd.yml) workflow.
+The build process must be successful in order to deploy the application.
+When the build fails, the workflow would be cancelled.

 ### Running

-We recommend using [docker](https://www.docker.com/) for application behaviour consistency on all environments and deploying to production.
+We recommend using [docker](https://www.docker.com/) for application behaviour consistency that runs in a reproducable environment and deploying to production.
-Depending on the running host that the codebase lives on and how docker is installed, running docker may require **root or administrator priviledges**.
+Depending on the host and how docker is configured, running docker may require **root or administrator priviledges**.
+- See the documentation for [Windows](https://docs.docker.com/desktop/setup/install/windows-permission-requirements/) about permission requirements for more information.
+- See the documentation for [Linux](https://docs.docker.com/engine/install/linux-postinstall/) about root priviledges for more information.

 #### Production

-The application must be dockerized in order to run the Nginx (reverse proxy) docker image to route and encrypt incoming traffic.
+The application must be dockerized in order to run the Nginx (reverse proxy) docker image to route and encrypt traffic.
 Our Nginx configuration uses [LetsEncrypt](https://letsencrypt.org/) for HTTPS traffic.

 - We recommend using [certbot](https://certbot.eff.org/) to install and automate SSL certificate renewal.